joemoose/psiops/docs/character.md

 ## Character Advancement

 Characters advance when they act in accordance with their *drive*.
 For example, a *crusader* advances if they act ethically during their mission.
-After advancing, you can choose a new drive between missions if you feel you’ve reached natural closure for your current drive.
+If your current drive feels played out, you can choose a new one after advancing.

-**After your character advances** and you return to base, choose one of the following rewards:
+After your character advances and you return to base, **choose one** of the following rewards:

 - Add 1 point to an attribute score, up to a maximum of 3
 - Add 1D6 to your maximum HP